isabelcooper/FirstTap/projectDocumentation/apiOverview.md

 - Payments will be sent to the api as a float with max 2 decimal places - if this is not the case, the system will currently round, store and return as such.

 - Niceties of error handling/ posting messages to the UI will be handled by the front end.
 Required data is returned (eg the username on the login endpoint), but not stylised.

+- At some point analysis of the transactions will be desirable so it makes sense to start storing this data now.